Storm of Love: Filming

-Page sequence 161, the actor in the title are called alphabetically.

 Outdoor locations

-The exterior design for the fictional Hotel "Fürstenhof" is a private castle in Upper Bavaria.
+The exterior design for the fictional hotel "Fürstenhof" is a private castle in Upper Bavaria.
 The shooting is generally not accessible to the public.

 On the site of Bavaria Film GmbH in Green Forest Geiselgasteig In addition, a villa in the Bavaria Film City (48°3′59″N 11°33′3″E).
-Since March 2006, filmed for the renovated West Wingthe prince's court.
-For this, the facade of the Villa man wasusedin 2000 as a backdrop for the historical dramaThe Manns - Novel of a Century was built.
+Since March 2006, filmed for the renovated West Wing the prince's court.
+For this, the facade of the Villa man was used in 2000 as a backdrop for the historical drama The Manns - Novel of a Century was built.
 Modeled after the original gate was renovated and rebuilt.
 This setting is played from the inside.
 In difficult weather conditions during the winter months because of the proximity to the studio, shot mostly here.

 Between the scenes of the soap opera landscape studies are recorded, which are adapted to the seasonal flow.
 The recordings are from the foothills of the Alps.
 Between these scenes alternate and separate the individual scenes in the plot.

 In episode 1193 to 1195 have Robert Saalfeld (Lorenzo Patané), Eva Krendlinger (Uta Kargel), Hildegard Sonnbichler (Antje Hagen) and husband Alfonso (Sepp Schauer) three days in Verona, northern Italy spent.
 The German actor spoke in the scenes in German and their Italian colleagues Selene Gandini, Fabio Mazzari and Enrico Mutti responded in their language.
 In the latter post-production were dubbed.

+Directing

+Always five episodes will be produced in a block of five days.
+On each block work two directors who is a responsible for studio shooting, the other for the parallel emerging field recording.